JoshuaGross/jailkeeper/README.md

    jail.on('jailbreak', function (message) {
      // Super sad!
-     console.log('User tried to jailbreak by attempting to "' + message.mode + '" from the file ' + message.file);
+     console.log('User tried to jailbreak by attempting to "' + message.mode + '"  the file ' + message.file);
    });
    jail.on('exit', function (code) {
    });